Colorado Governor Signs Landmark AI Consumer Protection Bill into Law

 Exemptions and Enforcement

 The law provides exemptions for research, national security, and regulated financial institutions that already follow equivalent frameworks.
 Enforcement falls under the Colorado Attorney General.
 In the first year, violators will receive a notice period to fix issues before penalties apply.
 The law also allows affirmative defenses.
-Developers and deployers can avoid liability if they show compliance with approved risk frameworks and correct problems through testing, feedback, or internal review.
+Developers and deployers can avoid liability if they show compliance with approved risk frameworks.
+They must also correct problems through testing, feedback, or internal review.
 The Attorney General has rulemaking power to shape requirements on documentation, notices, impact assessments, and risk management.

 Need Help?